Alcohol and Hepatitis

 - Outpatient or residential treatment

 Most rehab facilities are very familiar with the relationship between alcohol and hepatitis and will be both understanding and helpful.
-If you’re suffering from an addiction to alcohol and want to begin your recovery, contact a dedicated treatment expert now.
+If you’re suffering from an addiction to alcohol and want to begin your recovery, contact a dedicated treatment provider now.

 Medical Reviewer — Last Reveiwed: May 20, 2019